-Bay adds a sophisticated herbaceous note to this cherry and bay pie recipe
+Bay adds a sophisticated herbaceous note to this easy cherry pie recipe

 Cherry and bay pie recipe